-The University of Oxford will be offering 15 doctoral scholarships from 2021-2023, thanks to a £1.35m grant from the Leverhulme Trust.
+The University of Oxford will be offering 15 doctoral scholarships from 2021-2023, thanks to a £1.35 million grant from the Leverhulme Trust.
 Students will complete multi-disciplinary research on the impact of poverty and social inequalities in early childhood.

 The ground-breaking programme of doctoral scholarships, spanning the social and biological sciences, will aim to reduce the impact of these disadvantages on children’s life chances.
-Directed by Professor Jane Barlow, this is Oxford’s first doctoral programme that brings together expertise from diverse disciplines with the explicit goal of reducing the impact of social inequality in early childhood through the application of biological science.
+Directed by Professor Jane Barlow of the Department of Social Policy and Intervention, this is Oxford’s first doctoral programme that brings together expertise from diverse disciplines with the explicit goal of reducing the impact of social inequality in early childhood through the application of biological science.

 About the Programme

 This exciting programme of scholarships will expose students to expertise and cutting edge mixed-methods research across the fields of psychology, sociology, neuroscience, endocrinology, genetics, and ethics, producing a new generation of scientists who have the necessary skills to be future research leaders in this important field.

 Four lead departments are affiliated with the programme: Social Policy and Intervention, Sociology, Psychiatry, and Experimental Psychology.

 Students will complete a training programme tailored to their individual skills and project requirements, including attending activities offered to the full Leverhulme cohort.
 They will be formally admitted by the Department linked to their primary supervisor, and will have access to the diverse range of seminars, workshops and advanced training opportunities offered by that Department.

 Successful candidates will be awarded a 4-year scholarship covering tuition fees and a maintenance stipend at UK research council rates.
 They will also have access to research and training support funds.
 More information is available here.